 A great adventure activity in Europe is ‘Bounce Below’ in North Wales.
 Bounce Below is part of the Zip World group and is located at the Llechwedd Slate Caverns (there are 3 Zip World locations altogether).

 Bounce Below is a really unique activity, so unique that there’s only one other experience like it in the world and that’s in Japan!
-Hidden underground in a large cave is a series of trampoline nets and tube slides.
+Hidden underground in a large cave is a series of trampoline nets and tube slides, it’s one of the best adrenaline junkie activities in the UK.

 Visitors can book a one-hour time slot and are free to bounce and slide until your heart’s content.
 The nets are see-through, so certainly need a head for heights because it’s a long way down to the bottom of the cavern!